teranode-group/TNG-Identity-bsvdid-method/README.md

 <br>

 **A) TxID0: Issuance Transaction.**
 <br> When a new DID is requested by the subject, the Controller will create an issuance transaction.
 This transaction locks the output to two public keys: the Controller's public key and the subject's public key.
-This initial transaction is necessary to initiate the DID Document process. is used in the DID string: __did:bsv:TxID0__ as the Subject’s DID.
+This initial transaction is necessary to initiate the DID Document process.
+The transaction ID of this transaction is used in the DID string: __did:bsv:TxID0__ as the Subject’s DID.
 **Tx0** has a single input and a single output.
 The DID Document is published via a subsequent transaction **Tx1** that spends the output of **Tx0**.
 See Figure 3.
 Note that when the Controller is required to issue a DID for itself, the Issuance transaction locks the output to both controller’s public keys (PKCD and PKC0). *[See Section 3.3.
 DID Controller](https://github.com/nchain-research/nChain-Identity-bsvdid-method/blob/main/README.md#33-did-controller-and-did-resolver)* .

 <br>

 **B) TxID1: DID Document transaction**
 <br> This is a subsequent transaction that spends the output of the issuance transaction **Tx0**.
 This transaction has a single input and a single output.
 This output contains a data payload with the DID Document.  **Tx1** output is locked to a one-of-two multi-sig script signed either by Subject public key or the Controller public key.
-Once the input of **Tx1** is signed by both keys, the transaction is broadcasted to the network.
+Once the input of **Tx1** is signed by both keys, the transaction is broadcast to the network.
 When validated by miners it will read as resolved by the DID Resolver.

 <br>